cs-uob/COMS10014/docs/schedule.md

 You should do the comprehension questions for each session after attending the lecture and reading the notes, but before attending the workshop. -->

-## Workshops
+## Problem Classes

+For each lecture there is an associated problem class giving you the opportunity to put what you have learnt into practice.
-Each session has a two-hour workshop.
-During these workshops, you will work in groups to solve the worksheet associated with the preceding lecture.
+During these two hour workshops, you will work in independently or in groups to solve the worksheet associated with the preceding lecture.

-Answers to the worksheets will appear a few days after the workshop.
+We do not require you to submit your solutions to the problem classes; however, solutions will be made available a few days after the workshop for you to look at in your own time.

-There is an attendance hurdle associated with these workshops, see [attendance](attendance.md).
+There is an attendance hurdle associated with these workshops, see [attendance](attendance.md) for details.

 <!-- At the start of each workshop, I will usually have some announcements or updates.
 After this, if you have any questions about the lecture material or the comprehension questions, you will have an opportunity to sit down with a teaching assistant, and usually an area of the room will be indicated for students with questions.
 Afterwards, you can work on the worksheets.
 If you have no questions at the start of a worksheet, you can sit down at a table with other students and start, as a group, working on the worksheet directly.
 The teaching assistants will spend the rest of the workshop helping groups with the worksheets.